DomantasJokubaitis/linux-projects/docs/Debian.md

 # A homelab project
 ---
-My Dell Latitude E6530 laptop has been converted to a homelab.
+A Dell Latitude E6530 laptop has been converted to a homelab.
 The goal of this project is simple: make an old laptop into a usable server/homelab.
 It should be able to:
 1. Run at least one VM where I would practise labs for the RHCSA.
 2. Act as storage for automated backups (mobile phone, laptop, personal computer)
 3. Host media (photos for now)

 ## Hardware problems
-The homelab contains a 120GB SSD, which is very small for todays standarts, especially for a homelab.
+The homelab contains a 120GB SSD, which is very small for todays standarts, especially for a server.
 The 750GB HDD is more than a decade old and isn't reliable enough to hold data.
-8GB of DDR3 ram is only enough for about 3 virtual machines.
+8GB of DDR3 RAM is only enough for about 3 virtual machines.

 ## Distro history
-The homelab curretly has Debian13 installed.
-It experienced Windows 7, 10, 11 and Fedora Linux 40-42.
+Debian13 was the distribution of choice.
+The server previously experienced Windows 7, 10, 11 and Fedora Linux 40-42.
-I chose Debian for the server for it's well known stability, and to widen m knowledge after experience in only fedora-based distros and a short experience with Arch.
+Debian was chosen for it's well known stability, and to widen my personal knowledge after experience in only fedora based distros and a short experience with Arch.

 ## First steps
 After installing Debian and setting up an admin account, I immediately disabled the Gnome GUI using the command below.